MicrosoftDocs/machine-learning-server-docs/microsoft-r/resources-known-issues.md

 ### 2. Compute nodes fail on a Python-only install on Ubuntu 14.04

 This issue applies to both 9.3 and 9.2.1 installations.
-On a Ubuntu 14.04 installation of a Python-only Machine Learning Server configured for operationalization, the compute node eventually fails.
+On an Ubuntu 14.04 installation of a Python-only Machine Learning Server configured for operationalization, the compute node eventually fails.
 For example, if you run [diagnostics](operationalize/configure-run-diagnostics.md), the script fails with "BackEndBusy Exception".

 To work around this issue, comment out the stop service entry in the config file: